Support services for young people moving to independent living

-The Financial Management Program helps people address immediate needs in times of financial crisis, better manage their money and plan for the medium to long term and provides access to safe, affordable funds that may not be available through mainstream financial services.
-This includes Emergency Relief, Commonwealth Financial Services, Money management services and the Home Energy Saver Scheme.
+The Financial Wellbeing and Capability helps people address immediate needs in times of financial crisis, better manage their money and plan for the medium to long term and provides access to safe, affordable funds that may not be available through mainstream financial services.
+This includes Emergency Relief, Commonwealth Financial Counselling and Financial Capability services.

 Centrelink provides Financial Information Service — a free, confidential service that provides education and information on financial and lifestyle issues to all Australians.